 Freddie "The Crooner" Johnson

-The newest member of the group, Freddie Johnson sings a mean falsetto capable of breaking glass!
+Freddie Johnson, an alumnus of St Aug, and a US Army veteran, sings a mean falsetto capable of breaking glass!
 When not singing with the New Orleans Mystics, he can be found singing with the church choir on Sundays.

 Mike ”Soulman” Baptiste

-Mike’s love for music was influenced by his family.
-There were always the sounds of the French Quarters, Church on Sunday, and Otis Redding playing on the HiFi.
+A Xavier University graduate, Mike’s love for music was influenced by his family.
+There was always the sounds of the French Quarters, Church on Sunday, and Otis Redding playing on the HiFi.
 He began his career as a dancer who sang songs in first tenor falsetto, but now while he continues to step high, he enjoys presenting to you his tribute to Otis Redding, Bobbie Womack and Frankie Beverly of Maze.